Communication of the Trump administration during the COVID-19 pandemic: China and the World Health Organization

 On January 22, Trump was asked by the media a question on regarding allegations of a lack of transparency regarding the outbreak in China: "Do you trust that we're going to know everything we need to know from China?"
 Trump answered: "I do.
 I do.
 I have a great relationship with President Xi."
 On January 24, Trump wrote on Twitter: "China has been working very hard to contain the Coronavirus.
 The United States greatly appreciates their efforts and transparency.
 It will all work out well.
 In particular, on behalf of the American People, I want to thank President Xi!"

 On February 7, when Trump was asked by the media if he was "concerned that China is covering up the full extent of the coronavirus" outbreak in their country, Trump replied: "No, China's working very hard ... and I think they're doing a very professional job ...
 It's a tough situation.
 I think they're doing a very good job."
 On February 13, when Trump was asked by the media, "Did the Chinese tell the truth about this?"
 He responded: "Well, you never know", then praised China for having "handled it professionally".

 On February 26, while Trump was visiting India, he stated: "China is working very, very hard."
-On February 27, during a press conference, he stated that China's President Xi Jinping "is working very, very hard."
+On February 27, during a press conference, he stated that General secretary of the Chinese Communist Party Xi Jinping "is working very, very hard."

 On March 21, Trump spoke at a press conference, criticizing China for being "very, very secretive".
 When asked about his own comments on January 24 praising China's transparency, Trump answered that China was "transparent at that time", but "they could have been transparent much earlier than they were."

 On April 7, Trump declared that the United States was "going to put a very powerful hold on" funding to the World Health Organization.
 Less than 20 minutes later, when he was asked about his announced decision, he denied his statement: "I'm not saying I'm going to do it, but we're going to look at it".

 On April 14, Trump criticized the World Health Organization for failing to "call out China's lack of transparency", stating that the WHO "willingly took China's assurances to face value ... even praising China for its so-called transparency."
 He made this criticism in spite of his own similar behavior in January and February 2020.

 On April 27, Trump lamented: "There has been so much unnecessary death in this country.
 It could have been stopped and it could have been stopped short, but somebody a long time ago, it seems, decided not to do it that way.
 And the whole world is suffering because of it.
 184 countries, at least."